-If you’re interested to learn about AI & machine learning, check out IIIT-B & upGrad’s PG Diploma in Machine Learning & AI which is designed for working professionals and offers 450+ hours of rigorous training, 30+ case studies & assignments, IIIT-B Alumni status, 5+ practical hands-on capstone projects & job assistance with top firms.
+If you’re interested to learn about AI & machine learning, check out IIIT-B & upGrad’s Executive PG Programme in Machine Learning & AI which is designed for working professionals and offers 450+ hours of rigorous training, 30+ case studies & assignments, IIIT-B Alumni status, 5+ practical hands-on capstone projects & job assistance with top firms.

 What is the role of an IoT developer?

 An IoT Programmer is a wide term that encompasses a variety of professions and skill sets.
 Professionals that combine three basic components – data, technology, & research – to design, administer, & supervise IoT devices and systems are known as IoT Developers.
 IoT Engineers must be well-versed in a variety of areas, like privacy, connectivity, systems engineering, cloud computing, and hardware device programming, because this is a versatile position.
 This gives IoT Developers more flexibility and allows them to wear numerous hats at the same time.
 To design the finest IoT solutions for real-world challenges, IoT Developers frequently collaborate with BA, Technology, Data Science, and Design teams.

 What are a few responsibilities of an IoT developer?